apache/doris-website/versioned_docs/version-2.1/sql-manual/sql-data-types/aggregate/AGG-STATE.md

   It should be noted that the signature of the aggregation function is also part of the type, and agg_state with different signatures cannot be mixed.
 For example, if the signature of the table creation statement is `max_by(int,int)`, then `max_by(bigint,int)` or `group_concat(varchar)` cannot be inserted.
    The nullable attribute here is also part of the signature.
 If you can confirm that you will not enter a null value, you can declare the parameter as not null, which can obtain a smaller storage size and reduce serialization/deserialization overhead.

+**Note: Because agg_state stores the intermediate result of the aggregation function, the read and write process is strongly dependent on the specific implementation of the aggregation function, if the implementation of the aggregation function is modified during the Doris version upgrade, it may cause incompatible situations.
+If the incompatibility occurs, the materialized view using the corresponding agg_state needs to be dropped and recreated, and the underlying aggregation table involved will be directly unavailable, so you need to use agg_state with caution.**

 ### example

 Create table example: